Education in Serbia: Tertiary education

 Serbia has 17 universities, of which 8 are public and 9 are private, 63 colleges of applied sciences, of which 47 are public and 17 are private, and 8 colleges of academic studies, of which 3 are public and 5 are private.

-Serbian citizens can study at public universities for free, while tuition is low for foreign students.
-Tuition costs at private schools vary.
+Serbian citizens can study at public universities for free, while tuition is relatively low for foreign students between €2,000 and €5,000 per year.
+Tuition costs at private universities vary.

-Quaternary education

-Postgraduate education (post-diplomske studije) was made of further specialization and doctorate during the times of Socialist Yugoslavia.
-However, the Bologna Process (which Serbia signed in 2003) abolished the quaternary education and incorporated it into the tertiary education.
-Specialization today is non-academic and considered as improvement in different parts of the profession (seminars, researches, etc.), and doctorate is considered as the third part of the bachelor-master-doctor continuum present in the tertiary educational system.

 Special education

-Special education includes: education of disabled, bilingual education, full-day classes and adult education.
-It is implemented only for primary and secondary education.

 Education of disabled is handled both in ordinary schools and special schools.

-As of school year 2009–2010, higher grade primary school students and high school students can be organized into special classes, which are based on bilingual education (dvojezička/bilingvalna nastava).
-Children are taught on Serbian and either English, French or Italian.

-As of school year 2009–2010, full-day classes (celodnevna nastava) are held.
-They are designed for children with busy parents.
-They are organized only for lower grades of primary schools.
-Children have morning classes, afternoon classes and breaks for play, homework, lunch etc. They have separate teachers for separate shifts.
-This gives students possibility to be in school for the longest part of the day with their classmates and do all the homework and other school obligations at school.

-Full-day classes are the extension of already present 'extended stay' (produženi boravak), which allows students to stay at school after the morning shift (typically ending at noon) until their parents come home from work (typically 3-5 pm).
-Schools offering full-day classes also offer 'extended stay'.
+Adult education

-As of school year 2011–2012, adult education was launched under the name Druga šansa (Second chance).
+In the last decade, adult education is running under the name Druga šansa ("The second chance").
 Its purpose is to educate people who didn't graduate primary or high school or both, so they could have better chances of getting a work.
 Most people attending adult education are minors who missed their chance to enroll in primary schools (most of them being of Roma descent).